Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Optimizing unraveling schemes driven by Brownian motion

 \item In particular, the above form will preserve the pathwise norm of $\psi$ when restricted to the manifold $\mathcal{S}^n$ iff

 where $h:\mathcal{S}^n \to \Real$ is a real-valued function.

 \end{enumerate} \end{theorem}

-This theorem identifies a complete characterization of all possible schemes that satisfy \eqref{eqn::unraveling_condition}, and in particular, a complete characterization of all possible unraveling schemes in SDE forms \eqref{eqn::sde_1} with pathwise norm-preservation.
+This theorem identifies a complete characterization of all possible schemes that satisfy \eqref{eqn::unraveling_condition} in a minimal setting, and in particular, a complete characterization of all possible unraveling schemes in SDE forms \eqref{eqn::sde_1} with pathwise norm-preservation.
 The proof is postponed to \appref{proof::lem::characterization}.
 This result is not fundamentally different from the derivation of \cite{gisin_quantum-state_1992}, but in their original paper, the prefactor $e^{i \theta}$ was neglected and overlooked, which turns out to be very useful in improving the performance of stochastic unraveling.
+Physically, this parameter $\theta$ connects to the quadrature in homodyne measurement \eqref{eqn::qsd_homo}; other parameters like $\gamma$ and $h$ are purely artificial parameters arising from mathematical derivation.

 The above general form \eqref{eqn::ab_Cn} encompasses these typical examples in literature: \begin{itemize} \item When $\theta = 0$, $\eta = 0$, $\gamma = 0$, the above \eqref{eqn::ab_Cn} reduces to LQSD \eqref{eqn::lqsd}; \item When $\theta = 0$, $\eta = -\inner{\psi}{L\psi}$, $\gamma = 0$, it reduces to the rQSD \eqref{eqn::qsd}. \item When norm is preserved and $h = 0$, then